JakobLiebig/neuralchess/README.md

 # Neural Chess
 Neural chess is a neural-network-powered chess engine.

-It utilizes minimax with alpha-beta pruning and a value network to find optimal policies.
+It utilizes Monte Carlo tree search and a value network to find optimal policies.
 Model architecture, learning parameters, and board representation used are based on the methods suggested by [Matthia Sabatelli et al. 2018](https://www.ai.rug.nl/~mwiering/GROUP/ARTICLES/ICPRAM_CHESS_DNN_2018.pdf).

 *"The Bitmap Input represents all the 64 squares of